nesquena/rabl/README.md

 [BSON support](https://github.com/nesquena/rabl/pull/163) for reference.

 Please fork and contribute, any help in making this project better is appreciated!
+This project is a member of the [OSS Manifesto](http://ossmanifesto.com).

 ## Inspirations ##